negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 1. Creating the project proposal:
 Natalie
-2. Creating the project READme (not this one the real one): Emma
+2. Creating the project READme (not this one the real one): Emma, Meredith

 3. Implementing the basic level of code (1 lane of traffic):
 Natalie